-This episode was an experiment both in video recording the episode and in streaming it live to get viewer participation and questions.
+This episode was an experiment both in video recording and streaming it live to get viewer participation and questions.
 We didn't have a large audience, but those who showed up shared what they were drinking and asked some great questions.

 We used shelter-in-place as our whiskey selections, with Mark in Florida and Jamie in Pennsylvania, we chose local to drink tonight and enjoyed them both.
 Both selections prove that not all good American whiskey comes from Kentucky.

 We discussed questions ranging from whether we are looking at the right metrics during coronavirus, to what lean resources should be doing right now, and more.
 And if you stay around until the end, you get to hear about LEGO Masters competitions and attacking garbage cans!

 Cheers!
 If you have any feedback or ideas for the podcast, let us know!